saltysystems/overworld/README.md

 user-generated worlds built with platforms like BYOND, Neverwinter Nights, and Roblox.

-Saline is open source software, made available under the MIT license.
+Saline is Free Software, available under the GPL.

 Getting started
 -------------------------------------------------